mortnod/dotfiles/other/README.md

 - If there are any unwanted icons left in the menu bar, remove them
 - Organize the icons by holding `CMD` and dragging them around
-- Choose which icons should be hidden.
-The end result could look like this
+- Choose which icons should be hidden (also achieved by dragging)

-**TODO**

 # <img src="https://user-images.githubusercontent.com/3471625/63228118-4cb84500-c1ef-11e9-8118-b9421a558b8f.png" width="24">&nbsp; Mailspring